-This blog is ideal for millennials who are trying to navigate the world of adulting.
+This personal finance blog is ideal for millennials who are trying to navigate the world of adulting.
 The blog content is a balanced mix of how to keep your emotional, psychological, and financial goals in sync.
 It’s packed with:

 - Excellent reviews.

 - How-to articles on saving, investing, and consolidating student loan debt.

 - Advice on money management, long and short term.

 “Strategies for getting ahead financially and in life” – WALLETHACKS.COM

 Jim Wang is the founder of this blog and if I were ranking, it would definitely be in my top 5!
 The bios of his team contributors are legit and lend much to the credibility and transparency of this financial blog.
 I immediately got the feeling that I was in good hands and all the info was going to be well-researched, accurate, and helpful.
 I was not wrong.